-- Our college operates under the administration of the Society of St. Francis Xavier, which has a campus finance officer responsible for overseeing the financial management of three institutions, including our college. - The financial audits of our college are conducted annually and quarterly by an institutional auditor approved by the management - 3.
-At the end of every quarter of the financial year, the accounts of the college is audited and the auditor submits a report. - 4.
-The annual audit is done internally by the institutional auditor at the beginning of April every year.
+- Our college falls under the administration of the Society of St. Francis Xavier, with a designated campus finance officer overseeing financial management for three institutions, including ours. - Annual and quarterly financial audits for our college are carried out by an institutional auditor approved by the management - 3.
+At the close of each quarter in the financial year, the college's accounts undergo an audit, and the auditor subsequently submits a detailed report - 4.
+Internally, the institutional auditor conducts an annual audit at the beginning of April each year biennially, and thus, it does not apply to the ongoing academic year.
+No objections have been raised during the most recent audit.

-The External Audit
+External Audit

-The accounts of our college are subjected to an annual external audit by the auditor from the Regional Directorate of Collegiate Education and the AG Auditor.
-However, this audit only takes place once every two years, so it does not apply to the current academic year and there are no objection.
+The college's accounts undergo an annual external audit conducted by the auditor from the Regional Directorate of Collegiate Education and the AG Auditor.
+However, this external audit occurs